Table of Contents

 Advantages

-• One of the best fabrics for summer
+• One of the best fabrics for summer and warm weather

 • Good for both bold and conservative clothing